pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 - more loads the entire file at one time.
 And this may be slow if the file is large

-more commands | result
+more Command | Result
 --------------|-------
 Space Bar | Scrolls text one display at a time
-Enger key | Scrolls one line at a time b key | Scrolls backwards one screen at a time
+Enter key | Scrolls one line at a time b key | Scrolls backwards one screen at a time
 / key | Search for text in the file q key | Quits more